THE DEEP CHECK

 Rather than carbon dioxide leading temperature, detailed analysis of the ice core data by climate scientists has found that it is temperature that leads carbon dioxide.

-Dr. Florides summarized his data analysis project saying:
+Dr. Florides summarized the work of his data analysis team saying:

 “Temperature rises first, followed by an increase in atmospheric CO2.”
 Global Warming and Carbon Dioxide Through Sciences, Research Gate: